The Suffering of the Unrighteous

 (2 Cor.
 1:4)

 I have observed that older people are often the quickest to show sympathy.
-They are often the first to go to someone who is hurting and give them comfort.
+They are often the first to go to someone who is hurting and give him comfort.
 Why are they more tender-hearted than the young?
 The chief fault in many of our young people, even the best products of our Christians homes and schools, is an indifference to the feelings of others.
 Their sheltered lives have left them a little shallow, without a good understanding of how others feel.
 You can see this deficiency when, in fulfilling an assignment in English class, they attempt to write about tragedy.
 They cannot make it real.
 Yet God will in His good time deepen their understanding.
 He will put them through the experience of suffering.
 Then they will learn sympathy and the ability to give comfort.

 10. To remind us that life in this world is ultimately unsatisfying

 Hear Jesus' first Beatitude, the opening declaration in His moral program.
 "And he lifted up his eyes on his disciples, and said, Blessed be ye poor: for yours is the kingdom of God" (Luke 6:20).
 If the Pharisees had written it, it would say, "Blessed are the rich, for they are God's darlings."
 But Jesus announced at the outset of His ministry that God's special favor rested not on them, but on the poor.
 Why?
 Every victim of grinding poverty knows one thing.
 This world is an evil place, affording no true happiness or satisfaction.
 Its pleasures are too fleeting and elusive to quiet the soul's yearning for a better world.